Cartography Rules

 Want to add your own security rules?
 Here’s how:

-Each Fact requires two distinct Cypher queries:
+Each Fact requires three distinct Cypher queries:

 cypher_query - Data Query